 Causes of washing machine leaking

-Here are some common causes and some checks you can do to make sure your washing machine is leak-free for longest.
-Prevention is better than cure!
+Here are some common causes and some checks you can do to make sure your washing machine is leak-free for longer.
+Prevention is better than a cure!

 Clogged water pump filter